kolasniwash/kolasniwash.github.io/_posts/2019-12-05-create-and-launch-your-first-python-package.md

 from .make_datasets import read_entsoe_data, format_entsoe_load_forecast_data, combine_data
 ```

 Why add these?
 They tell the package at setup where to find the different functions.
-Our package will work if we don’t add them but we’d have to add an extra line when we want to import them.
+Our package will work if we don’t add them but we’d have to add an extra line when we want to import functions for use in python, iPython, Jupyter, etc.

 ```python
 from ml_energy_utils.make_samples import split_sequences